Slyke/z80-emulator/README.md

 ![UI legend](ui.png)

 #### Disassembler Instructions:

+##### Registers
+    A -  Results from the ALU end up here.
+2 bytes, grouped with F.
+    B -  General register, 2 bytes, grouped with C
+    C -  General register, 2 bytes, grouped with B
+    D -  General register, 2 bytes, grouped with E
+    E -  General register, 2 bytes, grouped with D
+    F -  F is a special flag.
+Mainly used for overflows and parity.
+2 bytes, grouped with A H -  General register, 2 bytes, grouped with L. These are generally used as a buffer, or for calculations.
+    L -  General register, 2 bytes, grouped with H. These are generally used as a buffer, or for calculations. sp - Stack pointed, 4 bytes
+    pc - Program counter (Current executing address), 4 bytes

 ##### Terms:
   * PC      - Program Counter.
 This is a special register used by the CPU.
 This is the command that's currently being executed.
             It always increases by at least 1, and no more than 3 after each instruction, some instructions can increase it by 2 or 3.